shashankatthaluri/Sudoku-Solver/README.md

 The key steps are:

--Find an empty slot
+- Find an empty slot
--Try inserting 1-9 in the slot one by one
+- Try inserting 1-9 in the slot one by one
--Check if it leads to a valid partial solution
+- Check if it leads to a valid partial solution
--If valid, try to fill the next empty slot
+- If valid, try to fill the next empty slot
--If at any point it leads to invalid solution, backtrack and try next number
+- If at any point it leads to invalid solution, backtrack and try next number

 ## Fortran Code 💻
 The Fortran code implements the backtracking algorithm to solve a sudoku puzzle.
 It takes the partially filled sudoku board as input and outputs the solved board.